KhangLTM/Userlist/README.md

 ```

 The list will be filtered according to our filtering options , we exceute the filter data function with
-two dependencies ,filteredData-where data is stored after filtering and EntrireUserList-the results we mentioned above.
+two dependencies, **filteredData**-where data is stored after filtering and **EntrireUserList**-cotain the all user's data we mentioned above.

 ```javascript
  //Inside ListUser.vue